awsdocs/amazon-chime-administration-guide/doc_source/network-config.md

 ![\[Required hosts, ports, and protocols recommended if you use in-room video systems only via SIP in your environment.\]](http://docs.aws.amazon.com/chime/latest/ag/images/hosts_sip.PNG)

+## Amazon Chime Voice Connector<a name="cvc"></a>

+The following ports and protocols are recommended if you use Amazon Chime Voice Connector\.

+![\[Required hosts, ports, and protocols recommended if you use Amazon Chime Voice Connector.\]](http://docs.aws.amazon.com/chime/latest/ag/images/vc-image.png)

 ## Bandwidth Requirements<a name="bandwidth"></a>

 Amazon Chime has the following bandwidth requirements for media services that it provides: